ballerina-platform/nballerina/docs/subset11.md

 * The syntax restricts where a `list-constructor-expr` or `mapping-constructor-expr` can occur so as to avoid the need to infer a type for the constructed list.
 * Types in type definitions are restricted semantically, rather than syntactically: a type definition that is referenced from a function definition must define a type that is equivalent to one that can be described using the type-defn grammar in this document.
 It must also match the type-defn [grammar supported for semantic type-checking](type-subset.md).

-## Additions from subset 9
+## Additions from subset 10

-* A more expressive grammar is supported for type descriptors.
-In particular, the restrictions on union type descriptors have been removed.
-(There is still a restriction on the type of a member of a structure.)
-* Intersection types: `T1 & T2`
-* Allow `null` as synonym for `()`
+* Restrictions on unions have been removed.

 ## Implemented spec changes since 2021R1